ajschmidt8/r3/README.md

 ## To Do:

 - [ ] Parallelize cloning of repos (go routine?)
-- [ ] Use oauth for GitHub authentication
+- [ ] Improve logging during clones
 - [ ] Unit tests